plancomps/CBS-beta/CBS-beta/Guide/Browsing.md

   - The signature of a *value constructor* is written `(v1:ct1,...,vn:ctn):t`, using a value result type `t` instead of a computation result type `=>t`.

+*`Alias`* introduces an equation `n1 = n2` that declares a fresh name `n1`
+  and defines it to be equivalent to another name `n2`. `n1` is usually an abbreviation for a longer `n2`; its declaration as an alias prevents it from being defined elsewhere to have a different interpretation.

+*`Built-in`* introduces a declaration of a fresh funcon name and its signature, but does not provide a definition for it.
+Built-ins can be regarded as parameters of a collection of funcon definitions.
+They are generally reserved for types of values such as integers, sets, and maps, which are not amenable to specification using operational rules.

+*`Auxiliary`* introduces a name that is not intended for direct use in language definitions.

-- *`Rule`* introduces a formula or inference rule defining the operational behaviour of a funcon.
+*`Rule`* introduces a formula or inference rule defining the operational behaviour of a funcon.

   - `t1 ~> t2` is a *rewrite* from `t1` to `t2`.
   - `t1 ---> t2` is simple *transition* from `t1` to `t2`.